 Head out to the historical ruins of Old Sukhothai, set amid beautiful lakes and gardens.
 The religious art and architecture of the Sukhothai era are considered to be the most classic of Thai styles, and the Sukhothai Historical Park contains the remains of 21 historic sites, with awe-inspiring Buddha images and four large ponds often filled with stunning lotus flowers in full bloom.
 Upon arrival at the park, hire bicycles and enjoy a few leisurely hours feeling the breeze in your hair and learning about the history of this fascinating place.
 Enjoy a home-cooked picnic lunch somewhere along the way, and if you have enough free time, visit a local ceramics factory.

 In the morning, jump on some bikes and cruise around the homestay village.
 This is a great opportunity to see how the locals live, and you’ll make a few stops along the way to see small country industries in the area.
 Cycling past the rice fields and breathing in the fresh country air, with beautiful mountains in the distance, makes this morning a picture-postcard experience.
 Say goodbye to your new friends and travel on to Chiang Mai (approximately 45 minutes).
 The most vibrant city in northern Thailand, Chiang Mai has many famous temples and an interesting old city area.
 Renowned for dazzling beauty and extremely welcoming locals, the ‘Rose of the North’ will leave you spellbound.
 Chances are, you won’t want to leave.
-Your accommodation has both ensuite bathrooms and air conditioning, and is perfectly located right by the famous vibrant night markets.
+Definitely head to the famous vibrant night markets tonight!